CIP43R/ced/README.md

 Sometimes it's easier to reinstall it, and since my snapshots are getting deleted after a while, I wanted to have a quick way of bootstrapping everything I need.

 It's basically a small script that lets you pick some very basic but useful tools and configs for a nice and safe admin UX.

+This repo is mostly just for my personal educational purposes!
+I'm experimenting with linux and am not an expert with either bash scripting or security measures.
+Please keep that in mind in case you want to use this for anything.

 # What can it do?
 The focus lies on the security aspect.